Easy to install shelving and clothing rods

 For the price, it’s hard to beat a sturdy frame and an adjustable configuration.
 The one thing you’ll have to watch out for is the anchors; they could give you problems and necessitate a trip to the hardware store.
 Once you have that handled, however, installation is a cinch and the organizer performs exactly as you’d expect.

-- Product Name Configurations Deluxe Custom Closet Kit
+- Product Name Configurations Closet Kits

 - Product Brand Rubbermaid

 - Price $149.95

 - Product Dimensions 12.8 x 96 x 72 in.

 - What’s included 9 shelves (26 to 48 inches each), 2 top rails (48 inches), 19 brackets, 5 uprights (47.5 inches), 2 upright extensions (25 inches), 2 hanging rods